laoreja/CS231A-project-Stereo-matching/README.md

 First, you need to run the `build_image_data_xxx.py` to convert the data into tfrecords.
 For SceneFlow, you need to run `SceneFlow_divide_test_train.py` first to divide the train/test partitions and save the info in a pickle.
 If you download the webp formatted data for SceneFlow, you need to run `web2png.py` to transform the image format.
-And you need the dwebp tool.
+And you will need the dwebp tool.

 To train, for example, train on SceneFlow with 4 GPUS: